Henry Stanley Plummer: Career

-Plummer was also a successful scientist and inventor.
-Traditionally, doctors kept patient notes in journals and were highly inconsistent in the amount of information they wrote down.
-Plummer invented the modern "dossier" system that assigns each patient an ID and stores all that patient's information in a single folder chronologically.
+Plummer was also a successful scientist and inventor; Plummer invented the modern "dossier" system - a system he thought superior to the traditional 'pen & paper' - that assigns each medical patient an ID and stores all that patient's information in a single folder chronologically.
 He, along with Frederick Maass of Maass & McAndrew, developed many highly innovative systems in the 1914 and 1927 Clinic buildings.
 Under the guidance of Plummer, the 1914 building allowed the integrated group medical practice concept to be fully expressed.
 Many highly innovative medical systems, tools, and equipment were incorporated into the building's design.
 This was groundbreaking work, and the first building designed to facilitate the integrated group medical practice.
 Plummer worked closely with Frederic Maass, of Maass & McAndrew, to design and fabricate many of the building systems innovations, like the steam sterilization rooms, metal surgical tools and equipment, the pneumatic tube system, knee operated sinks, and a state of the art HVAC system.
 The air exchange rate for the building was three minutes.
 One intriguing innovation was the Rookwood fountain in the main lobby that was designed to clean and humidify air from the outside.
 It also heated and humidified the air in the winter, and provided cool air in the summer.
 To fight infection, steam sterilizer rooms were designed to hold much of the operating room's metal surgical furniture, tools and equipment.
-These and other aseptic procedures helped bring the overall patient infection rates down - which in turn helped grow the Mayo Clinic practice, along with its well earned reputation for innovation, into what it is today.
+These and other aseptic procedures helped bring the overall patient infection rates down - which in turn helped grow the Mayo Clinic practice, along with its well-earned reputation for innovation, into what it is today.
 In 1928, the Plummer Building was completed with considerable input from Clinic staff, and again under the guidance of Plummer.
 Maass again worked closely with Plummer and staff on system design.
 After this project was complete, Plummer was hired as the "Chief Engineer" for the Clinic.
 Working hand in hand with physicians, scientists, and other Mayo Clinic staff, the engineering department developed unique medical devices and systems, many designed to meet the needs of individual patients.

-He also directed the development of Mayo's clinical laboratories, as well as bringing in Louis B. Wilson in 1907 to develop and manage the diagnostic and research labs, and was the first to utilize X-ray machines as a diagnostic tool at the Clinic.
+He also directed the development of Mayo's clinical laboratories, as well as bringing in Louis B. Wilson in 1907 to develop and manage the diagnostic and research labs and was the first to utilize X-ray machines as a diagnostic tool at the Clinic.
 Will Mayo called Plummer "a pioneer in the development of X-ray diagnosis and therapy".
-But, perhaps one of his greatest contributions to medicine was the development and implementation of the integrated private medical group practice.
+But perhaps one of his greatest contributions to medicine was the development and implementation of the integrated private medical group practice.

 Plummer is considered by many to be the "architect of the modern medical practice."
 His innovative contributions to medical systems and building designs, as well as his early understanding of the importance of the diagnostic and research aspects of the clinical practice, allowed for the creation of the integrated group practice, as well as medical specialization.